Department-of-Paediatrics-Athena-Swan/visualise-department-data/README.md

 Scripts to visualise grant data and staff survey data.
+Example dummy data is given in the individual folders.

 Software:
 R Core Team (2023). _R: A Language and Environment for Statistical Computing_.
 R Foundation for Statistical Computing, Vienna, Austria. <https://www.R-project.org/>.
 R version 4.3.2 (2023-10-31).